azot-labs/extension-crunchyroll/README.md

-# Crunchyroll
+# Azot Crunchyroll Extension

-Crunchyroll support for Azot
+This extension for [Azot](https://github.com/azot-labs/azot) lets you to download anime from the Crunchyroll service.